 It can be difficult to photograph the Bride and Groom on the Grand Staircase without strangers wandering around in the background, but we often get lucky.
 One way we "make our own luck" is to keep our eye on the Staircase throughout our Town Hall photo tour so we can pounce on it when there are less people present.
 This system has worked well for us over the years and requires some vigilance, but is well worth it.
 To me, it beats just waiting for the Grand Staircase to clear and not doing anything.
 It also depends upon what time it is and the day of the week.
-We have found that Tuesdays and Wednesdays give us the best chance to get this type of shot.
+We have found that Tuesdays and Wednesdays give us the best chance to get clears staircase images.
 Mondays are good too!
 It's easy to see why so many of our clients want photos on the Grand Staircase.
 Even on a Thursday or Friday it is possible if you are patient enough.
-I figure it is almost always possible to get photo in this famous location if you just are willing to wait.
-It always seems to clear up eventually, even on Fridays at peak time.
+I figure it is always possible to obtain a winning image at this famous location if you just are willing to wait.
+It seems to clear up eventually, even on Fridays at peak time.
 As long as you have the time in your schedule, I have no problem waiting also.

-Sara and Toby booked us for a total of 2.5 hours which included the signing of the marriage license by the witness, ceremony shots, family shots (if needed), and a photo tour around San Francisco City Hall.
+Sara and Toby booked us for a total of 2.5 hours, which included the signing of the marriage license by the witness, ceremony shots, family shots, and a photo tour around San Francisco City Hall.
 (Note: The County Clerk no longer allows photos of the license signing.)
 Once this was all completed it was time to leave city hall to go out into San Francisco.
 Our first stop was the Presidio for some romantic wedding photography at a place called Woodline.
-They wanted an intimate non-touristy setting and Woodline was just the place to take them!
-Our Golden Gate Package offers 1 additional location (like Woodline) and we provide the transportation.
+The newlyweds wanted an intimate non-touristy setting and Woodline was just the place to take them!
+Our Golden Gate Package offers 1 additional SF location (like Woodline).
 We spent about 20 minutes there and got some beautiful photos.
-Woodline is beautiful but it doesn't really say San Francisco, so you need to decide if you want landmarks or just beautiful backgrounds.
+Woodline is amazing, but it doesn't really say San Francisco.
+You need to decide if you want SF related landmarks or just beautiful backgrounds.
 Woodline in the Presidio definitely has the beauty and will look different than anything else you might get in San Francisco.
 People more familiar with the City understand that the Presidio is also somewhat of a local landmark as well, it is just not as recognizable as some of the more famous destinations.
 We can re-enact it if you would like after the ceremony is complete!